 The International English Language Testing System (IELTS) is the world’s most popular high stakes English language test, accepted for study, work and migration.
 IELTS is designed to assess the four English language skills — reading, writing, listening and speaking, which you will be using if you study, work, or live abroad.

-Book your IELTS exam (idp) with The IG Club by visiting the headoffice at
+Book your IELTS exam (idp) with The IG Club by visiting

 20 El Ashgar Street Off El Battal Ahmed AbdelAziz, 5th Floor, Mohandeseen, Giza, Egypt (Saturday – Thursday 9 AM to 5 PM)

 319 El Narges 2 – 5th Settlement – New Cairo